chauens/WiFi-Throttle/README.md

 So all you need to do is go to the JMRI Roster and put the names of the switches to the function number of the locomotive.
 If a function is not available or not needed, just don’t define it in the Roster.
 </ol>
 Features:
+<li>New: Can be configured as Single- or Multi-Throttle for up to 4.</li>
 <li>Select DCC addresses from the roster in JMRI by stepping through the roster turning the Speed Knob.</li>
 <li>Up to 100 Locos in your roster can be selected.
 The limit of 100 can be extended if needed.</li>
 <li>Enter DCC addresses via 3x4 Numeric-Keypad.</li>